benthor/pycw/README.md

 # pycw

-Reads characters from stdin, generates morse (cw) audio for each legal character using pyaudio before echoing it back out.
+Reads characters from stdin, synthesizes morse (cw) audio for each legal character using pyaudio before echoing it back out.

 **NOTE: I haven't triple-checked the character to code mapping.
 It _feels_ correct, but no guarantees.**